Zormeister/zormeister/README.md

 Hello!
-I'm Zormeister, a guy on the internet who makes stuff in C++ or C (and sometimes branches out).
+I'm Samuel Zormeister (better known as just Zormeister), a guy on the internet who makes stuff in C++ or C (and sometimes branches out).

 I work on some pretty cool stuff!
 Take a look at: